aviyaoha/pro1010/README.md

 Aesthetic and User-Friendly Design: A clean, visually appealing design with intuitive navigation, making it easy for visitors to explore my portfolio.

 ## Purpose
-The purpose of this Portfolio Website is to:

 Showcase My Work: Display my projects, skills, and achievements to potential employers, clients, and collaborators.